eliasdoehne/stellaris-dashboard/README.md

   3. Open a terminal in the extracted folder and run `python -m venv env` to create a virtual environment.
 Depending on what Python versions are installed in your system, you may need to replace `python` in this step with the more explicit `python3.7` or similar.
 Once you activate the virtualenvironment in the next step, this should not matter anymore.
   4. Run `source env/bin/activate` to activate the virtual environment.
   5. Run `python -m pip install -r requirements.txt` to install all dependencies.
+  6. (Optional) To read any existing save files, run `stellarisdashboardcli parse-saves`.
+This will attempt to load them into the dashboard's database.
-  6. To start the program, run `python -m stellarisdashboard` from the main directory (remember to first activate your virtual environment!).
+  7. To start the program, run `python -m stellarisdashboard` from the main directory (remember to first activate your virtual environment!).

 These instructions should also work on Mac OS X, although I cannot test this.
 Mac users should also follow the Cython instructions in the next section to improve the performance of the program.